hiroshimamiya/EPIB685/Assignment2.md

 References can be used to support your points.

-Marks will be assigned to the 10 points uniformly (thus 2% of the total mark for each point for the oral presentation, plus 2% for the bonus questions).
+Marks will be assigned to the 10 components above uniformly (thus 2% of the total mark for each point for the oral presentation, plus 2% for the bonus questions).

 Some points, in particular statistical analysis, may be challenging to grasp and present confidently (hence, I added the bonus question to make up this challenge).
 You can reach the instructor or TA for any clarification and what information to present.